 Dolan Center Launch to Town Landing Lane is a 1.8 mile moderately trafficked point-to-point trail located near Dedham, Massachusetts that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 The trail is great for kayaking / canoeing and normally takes 1 hour or less.

 To be totally honest, I don't do this exact trail.
 I kayak the up-river section of this and start and finish at the Dolan Center.
 I also do the water trail loop that is about 6.7 miles long (roughly 4hrs).
 The loop covers this trail and then some.
 It is a nice little place.
 I also have taken a SUP over this area.
 The current is not too strong (sometimes in the spring it is stronger but still not that strong).The river is not deep in this area (a few inches to 5 feet).
 I bring my dog out with me and he likes to swim along side me (he does wear a life vest) and it is shallow enough that he mixes swimming and wading.I tend only do the loop in the spring because the section called the Long Ditch gets very shallow in the summer.
 I go downstream when doing the loop so that the ditch is the only part that is upstream.
 There are some fish in the river.
 I've seen some success fishing( I personally don't fish).
 There are snapping turtles around here so FYI.
 The Charles is also popular with beavers and deer.
 Lots of ducks and geese and the occasional Great Blue Herring.

 The parking lot at the launch is down the hill from the community center.
 In the spring/summer, there are baseball games at the field right beside the parking lot so it can be really busy (technically only vehicles with rooftop racks are allowed to park down there but that is never enforced).